Apartment vs Independent House

 Having said that, there are pros and cons to both still because independent house owners can invest in durable materials at the time of the foundation of the house itself, they can save up on multiple long-term costs.
 On the other hand, while the maintenance of flats may be done by the builders, lowering the effort required from the owners, flat owners may end up spending a lot of money year on year as added maintenance costs.
 It really comes down to convenience and one’s preference here.

-Summing up: A quick glance at advantages and disadvantages of an apartment vs independent house
+Summing up: A quick glance at advantages and disadvantages of an apartment vs independent house, which one is better?

 |Point of comparison||Independent houses||Apartment houses|